 The 4.7-mile coast walk between Brighton and Hove is packed with history, glitz and glamour, iconic structures, seaside tat, intriguing buildings (including one built upside down), the refined and the quirky.

 The architecture is mostly Regency, Victorian and Edwardian and what you will see on the way reflects Brighton and Hove’s growth from a small 15th-century fishing village, its emergence as the playground of George IV’s and his court, and into the lively, fun-loving and diverse city it has become today.

 We start our walk just outside the boundary of Brighton at Brighton Marina.
 The marina provides a boatyard and moorings for 1600 craft and is Europe’s largest marina.
-It is home to a wide selection of vibrant bars, restaurants and cafes, a casino, a cinema and a 26 lane bowling alley.
-Opened in May 1979 by Queen Elizabeth II, there are plans for much further development including a proposed 40 storey skyscraper.
+It is home to a wide selection of vibrant bars, restaurants and cafes, a casino, a cinema and a 26-lane bowling alley.
+Opened in May 1979 by Queen Elizabeth II, there are plans for much further development including a proposed 40-storey skyscraper.

-Looking out to sea you can see the Rampion wind farm and heading past Boundary Road (the official start of Brighton) is Black Rock.
+Looking out to sea you can see the Rampion wind farm and head past Boundary Road (the official start of Brighton) is Black Rock.
 Formally, the site of an art deco lido, Black Rock is a site of special scientific interest due to, that’s right, large areas of black rock that are revealed at low tide.